corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_‘A to Z’, ‘Z to A’_
+- Data Type: _‘A to Z’, ‘Z to A’_

-Optionally instruct the rendering component how to sort the list of options applied to this UI Control
+- Description: Optionally instruct the rendering component how to sort the list of options applied to this UI Control

     When using the MultipleChoices UI Control, the actual choices can be populated from a JSON endpoint or be specified by the rule modeler.
-For the first option, the rule modeler must specify a URL on the field UIControl.dataSource.
-The default client renderer will look for the options at that endpoint under the value and displayName field.
+For the first option, the rule modeler must specify a URL on the field `UIControl.dataSource`.
+The default client renderer will look for the options at that endpoint under the `value` and `displayName` field.
 So if the endpoint looks like this, then you’re good to go:

 <!-- div:right-panel -->